Stvnwastaken/Gats.io-Enhancement-Tool/README.md

 This is a script for Gats.io that enhances user experience by customizing the interface.
 This is still in the Alpha stage so don't expect it to be a completely official, developed, and perfect script.

+# Features
+- customization of home screen
+- gui updated
+- css updated
+- extension of the chatbox changed the limit and other stuff
+- adblock(kinda works?)
+- changelog of G.E.T
+- added tips and tricks and combos list when you click the anouncement message
+- going to add auto upgrade soon

 # IMPORTANT AWARENESS
 some scripts unfortunately contain code that can take your personal information or data.
 Watch out for that.
 I am not an expert coder and took me a few months to fully develop this script for release.
 I am not that familiar with code taking personal information.